How do you find ideas? Keep learning.

 To What End?

-The result will be, if you are earnest in your pursuit, that you will be able to think with a different perspective.
-This will make you a better writer, a more interesting person, and, quite possibly, give you the edge in social circles both offline and on.
+Learning makes you a better writer, a more interesting person, and, quite possibly, gives you the edge in social circles both online and off.